bitnami/charts/bitnami/minio/README.md

 statefulset.drivesPerNode=2
 ```

-> Note: The total number of drives should be multiple of 4 to guarantee erasure coding.
+> Note: The total number of drives should be greater than 4 to guarantee erasure coding.
 Please set a combination of nodes, and drives per node that match this condition.

 ### Prometheus exporter